Learn how to integrate Shopify with WordPress to build an eCommerce store with all the advanced capabilities of Shopify in this detailed guide.

 The important thing to note about the difference as compared to those WordPress plugins is that Shopify only lets you display and add shopping cart options for your products on WordPress.

 The Shopify Buy Button doesn’t require you to turn your entire website into a store, and you can start selling as little as one product without the complete hassle of managing all the e-commerce complexities.

 In this tutorial, I will walk you through a few possible solutions to help you integrate Shopify with WordPress.

 WordPress is built with Publishing in mind, and it works best as a blogging and publishing platform.

-Comparing other WordPress options to build an e-commerce store vs. Shopify will take another post in itself but here’re few noteworthy features that make integrating Shopify a better e-commerce solution.
+Comparing other WordPress options to build an e-commerce store vs Shopify will take another post in itself, but here’re a few noteworthy features that make integrating Shopify a better e-commerce solution.

 Better Security Options